NyagaM/ont-methylDMR-kit/README.md

 # Differential methylation analysis using bedmethyl files from long-read (ONT) data
-`ont-methylDMR-kit` is a pipeline to call differentially methylated regions (DMRs) between haplotypes, two samples, and groups with annotation on long-read sequencing bedmethyl files.
-This pipeline is inspired by my work on rare disorders, and the fact that LRS has the potential to comprehensively identify all modified bases, such as 5-Methylcytosine (`--5mC`), 5-Hydroxymethylcytosine (`--5hmC`), N6-methyladenine (`--6mA`), and N4-methylcytosine (`--4mC`) that have been identified for a growing number of rare disorders and imprinted disorders.
+`ont-methylDMR-kit` is a pipeline to call differentially methylated regions (DMRs) between haplotypes, two samples, and between two groups, coupled with annotation and visualisation, on long-read (ONT) sequencing bedmethyl files generated using [modkit](https://github.com/nanoporetech/modkit).
+This pipeline is inspired by my work on rare disorders, and the fact that LRS has the potential to comprehensively identify all modified bases, such as 5-Methylcytosine (5mC), 5-Hydroxymethylcytosine (5hmC), N6-methyladenine (6mA), and N4-methylcytosine (4mC) that have been identified for a growing number of rare disorders and imprinted disorders.

 The pipeline is built using [Nextflow](https://www.nextflow.io/), a bioinformatics workflow manager that enables the development of portable and reproducible workflows.
 There is a docker image available from [DockerHub](https://hub.docker.com/repository/docker/nyagam/ont-methyl-kit/general) and [DockerHub](https://hub.docker.com/repository/docker/nyagam/modbamtools-v0.4.8/general) that contains all the tools/softwares required by the pipeline, making results highly reproducible.

 # DMR analysis:
 DMR analysis is performed using the R-package [DSS](https://bioconductor.org/packages/release/bioc/vignettes/DSS/inst/doc/DSS.html).
 It supports calling DMRs across 5-Methylcytosine (`--5mC`), 5-Hydroxymethylcytosine (`--5hmC`), N6-methyladenine (`--6mA`), and N4-methylcytosine (`--4mC`) modifications.
 It also supports haplotype-specific DMRs using `--phased_mC`, `--phased_mA`, and `--phased_hmC`.
+Just provide raw bedmethyl files generated using [modkit](https://github.com/nanoporetech/modkit) using either `--input_file1` and `--input_file2` for calling DMRS between haplotypes or two samples; or `--input_group1` and `--input_group2` for group analysis.
 The default is; delta (threshold for defining DMR) at 10%, p-values threshold for calling DMR at 0.01, minimum length (in basepairs) required for DMR methylation change analysis at 100, minimum number of CpG sites required for DMR at 10, and merging of two DMRs that are very close to each other and the distance (in bps) is less than 100.
 See [DSS](https://bioconductor.org/packages/release/bioc/vignettes/DSS/inst/doc/DSS.html) for more information.

 # Annotation: